 Tuition and fees may vary depending on program, course level, location, and more.

 UC Merced’s tuition and fees change based on: Course load for part-time students

-The majority of UC Merced undergrads use financial aid to help pay for school.
+The majority of UC Merced undergrads use financial aid to to cover the cost of tuition.
 In 2021, 7,284 of the 8,276 undergrads enrolled received financial aid.
-UC Merced meets 78 percent of the demonstrated financial need for undergraduates.
+UC Merced meets 78% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $23,591 a year.
-Around 67 percent of UC Merced undergrads take out student loans to cover any remaining costs.
+Around 67% of UC Merced undergrads take out student loans to cover any remaining costs.
 UC Merced graduates who have student loans graduate with an average of $17,413 of student loan debt.

 The average debt for each loan type varies.